4molybdenum2/cs-notes/Distributed Systems/Fork-join Consistency (Depot).md

 - history hash of receiving node must match hash computed by C across every node's last update at time dVV.
 - u's timestamp must be atleast a constant times C's current wall-clock time

+**Handling Conflicts**:
+1. filtering
+2. replacing

+FCC (fork causal consistency) requires that once two nodes have been forked they can never observe each other's updates after the fork junction.

+Paritioning nodes in such a way is unacceptable in many systems. depot handles this by a property called: **joining forks**

+**Joining Forks:**

+To join forks, nodes use a simple coping strategy: they convert concurrent updates by a single faulty node into concurrent updates by a pair of virtual nodes.
+A node that receives these updates handles them as it would “normal” concurrency: it applies both sets of updates to its state and, if both branches modify the same object, it returns both conflicting updates on reads (conflict resl).
+We now fill in some details.